quietui/quiet/docs/docs/components/button.md

 ### Icon buttons

-To create an icon button, place an icon into the button's default slot and set this attribute to an appropriate label.
+To create an icon button, place an icon into the button's default slot and set the `icon-label` attribute to an appropriate label.
 The label won't be visible, but it will be available to assistive devices.

 ```html {.example}
 <quiet-button icon-label="Accept" variant="primary">